 [MM]: Dr. Orbach got some amazing opportunities by doing this.
-She enrolled at the University of Western Ontario and helped with a project that sought to determine why bats crash into stationary objects by looking at their echolocation.
-Echolocation is the use of sound to locate things in the environment.
-Bats have it and so do dolphins and whales.
-One of her research trips was in 2008.2
+She enrolled at the University of Western Ontario and was placed in a project that sought to determine why bats crash into stationary objects by looking at their echolocation, which is the use of sound to locate things in the environment.
+One of her research trips was in 2008 to Renfrew County, Ontario.

-<<bats chirping>>3
+< bats chirping>3